Azrael9999/IntelliDump/README.md

 - IntelliDump talks to an Ollama-compatible endpoint.
 With Ollama, models are stored automatically under your user profile (e.g., `%USERPROFILE%/.ollama/models` on Windows or `~/.ollama/models` on Linux/macOS).
 - To install a model locally, run `ollama pull phi3:mini` (or your chosen model) on the same machine that will run IntelliDump.
 No extra configuration in IntelliDump is needed as long as the endpoint can serve that model.
+- Chat-first models like **qwen2.5-coder:7b** work too—just point IntelliDump at a chat endpoint such as `http://localhost:11434/api/chat` instead of `/api/generate`; the app will auto-detect the payload shape.
 - If you host a compatible server elsewhere, update the endpoint (`--ai-endpoint` in CLI or the GUI field) to point to that host; just ensure it can access the model on its own filesystem.

 ## What it checks